sunilKmishra18/GeolocationWeatherForecastApplication/README.md

 # GeolocationWeatherForecastApplication
-Demonstrate Android  and iOS Application with Geolocation based Weather Forecast feature using React Native Framework
+Demonstrate Android  and iOS Weather Forecast Application based on Geolocation using React Native Framework